-The journal strongly encourages that all datasets on which the conclusions of the paper rely to be available to readers, whenever possible.
-We encourage authors to ensure that their datasets are either deposited in publicly available repositories (where available and appropriate) or presented in the main manuscript or additional supporting files whenever possible.
+The journal strongly encourages that all datasets on which the conclusions of the paper rely to be available to readers, at request.
+We encourage authors to ensure that their datasets are either deposited in publicly available repositories (wherever appropriate) or presented in the main manuscript or additional supporting files whenever possible.

 Data availability statement

-A data availability statement provides a statement about where data supporting the results reported in a published article can be found - including, where applicable, hyperlinks to publicly archived datasets analysed or generated during the study.
+A data availability statement provides information where data reported in a published article can be found - including, where applicable, hyperlinks to publicly archived datasets analyzed or generated during the study.

-Data availability statements can take one of the following forms:
+Data availability statements can be in one of the following forms:

 The Ceylon Journal of Science is indexed in the following databases: